uuid6/uuid6-ietf-draft/LATEST-OUTLINE.md

 - This is really just for v7:
 - defined simply as "each value returned is greater than the last"
 - Implementations SHOULD return monotonic values where it is feasible.
-- E.g. in a single library, effort should be made to, if two values are
+E.g. in a single library, effort should be made to return successive values that count up.
 - You can do this with an emedded sequence counter, by waiting for the next clock tick, or by checking that in case of next value has same timestamp see that the random bytes part is greater than prior value and generate new random bytes and check again.
 Describe trade offs of these approaches, but it's implemenatation-specific - no mandedated sequence counter.
 - Provide a clear suggestion of a recommended way (e.g. something as simple as: "if next UUID is <= last, generate again until timestamp or random bytes provide a value that is higher" - maybe consider a max limit for cases where the system clock rolls back).
 - The monotonicity properties of an particular UUID generator SHOULD stated in it's documentation.